AnandTiwari83/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M04-empower-workforce-copilot-marketing/11-Ex2-4-use-writing-coach-agent.md

 In the prior task, you selected a campaign idea for Mystic Spice Premium Chai Tea.
 You then had the Idea Coach agent help expand on this idea with suggestions for key messages, taglines, and promotional activities, which you saved in the **Mystic Spice Premium Chai Tea campaign concepts** document.

 It’s now time to bring your campaign to life!
-Your goal is to create a short, engaging promotional announcements for a digital ad or social media post announcing the campaign launch.
+Your goal is to create a short, engaging promotional announcement for a digital ad or social media post announcing the campaign launch.
 The announcement should be based in part on the campaign concepts captured in the **Mystic Spice Premium Chai Tea campaign concepts** document.

 You plan to use Copilot’s Writing Coach agent to draft this promotional announcement.
 It should capture the public’s attention, reflect the campaign’s theme and concepts, and encourage audience participation.
 You want to keep the tone warm, inviting, and aligned with Mystic Spice’s comforting identity.
 Ensure the message is concise and optimized for digital platforms.

 Perform the following steps to complete this task:

-1. Navigate back to the browser tab where you have Microsoft 365 Copilot open and under **Agents** section select **All agents (1)**.
+1. Navigate back to the browser tab where you have Microsoft 365 Copilot open and under the **Agents** section, select **All agents (1)**.

 1. In the **Agent Store**, under the **Built by Microsoft** section, select **See more**.
 In the expanded list of **Built by Microsoft**, select **Writing Coach (2)**.